cncf/wg-serverless/workflow/spec/spec.md

 ```

 The example workflow contains an event state which consumes CloudEvents of type "customer-arrival-type", and then
-calls the "greetingFunction" serverless function passing in the greeting in spanish and the name of the customer to greet.
+calls the "greetingFunction" serverless function passing in the greeting in Spanish and the name of the customer to greet.

 The workflow data input when starting workflow execution is assumed to include greetings in different languages: